ediardo/kommandr/README.md

 *Keep in mind that this process can take a long time to complete.*

 ### Configure and start the API (Window #2)
+**This part explains the most important steps to get the API up & running.
+If you are looking for details then (visit the project's README)[https://github.com/kommandr/api]

 The API is not containerized for development as changes would require to constantly build the images wasting our precious time.

 #### Install dependencies